History of Carlos Correa in Timeline

 On July 4, 2021, Carlos Correa was named a reserve to the MLB All-Star Game, marking his second career selection.
 At the time, he ranked fifth in the AL in OPS (.926).

 On November 3, 2021, Carlos Correa was declared a free agent for the first time in his career.
-The Astros extended him a qualifying offer, which he rejected.
+He rejected a qualifying offer from the Astros.

 November 29, 2021: Birth of First Child

-In 2021, Carlos Correa achieved career highs in home runs and total bases.
-He also led the AL in defensive runs saved.
-Following the 2021 regular season, he was awarded his first Gold Glove and AL Platinum Glove Awards, and named the Astros' team MVP.
+In 2021, Carlos Correa set career highs in home runs and runs scored, batted .279/.366/.485, and led the AL in defensive runs saved.
+He was awarded his first Gold Glove and AL Platinum Glove Awards.
+The Houston chapter of the Baseball Writers' Association of America (BBWAA) also named Correa the Astros' team Most Valuable Player.

-In 2021, Carlos Correa was named to his second All-Star Team and won the Gold Glove and Platinum Glove awards, recognizing his defensive excellence.
+In 2021, Carlos Correa was named to his second All-Star Team and won the Gold Glove and Platinum Glove awards.

-On March 22, 2022, Carlos Correa signed a three-year contract with the Minnesota Twins worth $105.3 million.
-This made him the highest-paid infielder in terms of average annual salary.
+On March 22, 2022, Carlos Correa signed a three-year contract with the Minnesota Twins for $105.3 million, including opt-out provisions.
+The average annual salary was the highest for an infielder at the time.

-On June 9, 2022, Luis Arráez, Byron Buxton, and Carlos Correa hit consecutive home runs off Gerrit Cole of the New York Yankees to begin the bottom of the first inning.
+On June 9, 2022, Carlos Correa, along with Luis Arráez and Byron Buxton, hit consecutive home runs off Gerrit Cole in a game versus the New York Yankees.

 In October 2022, Carlos Correa and Daniella Rodriguez announced on Instagram that they were expecting their second child.